-Paphos harbour is undoubtedly one of the most scenic and famous landmarks of the coastal town of Paphos and the coastal area of Cyprus in general.
-Paphos harbour is a bustling place and in this complete guide, I cover all the things to see and explore here – from iconic cultural monuments, the best beaches, and of course all the best food, great restaurants, cafes, and bars.
+Paphos harbour is undoubtedly one of the most scenic and famous landmarks of the coastal town of Paphos and the coastal area of Cyprus in general – but what should you see and do there?
+Paphos harbour is a bustling place and in this complete guide, I cover the top 16 things to see and explore here – from iconic cultural monuments, the best beaches, and of course all the best food, great restaurants, cafes, and bars.

 - How To Access Paphos Harbour

 - Where to Stay at Kato Paphos (Paphos Harbour)

 - Paphos Harbour: from an ancient port to a modern tourist hub

 - What to See and Things to Do at Paphos Harbour

 - Where and What to Eat and Drink in Kato Paphos Harbour

 - Other Things To Do In Kato Paphos Harbour